manishkharthik/tp/docs/UserGuide.md

   Names are case-sensitive
 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+Duplicate students are identified by **name only**, and the name comparison is **case-insensitive**.

-You cannot add a student with the same name and class as an existing student.
+This means you cannot add another student if a student with the same name (regardless of case) already exists in the list.

+For example:
+`add n/"John Tan" c/3B s/Math ec/12345678`
+followed by
+`add n/"john tan" c/3B s/Math ec/12345678`
+will not work, because “John Tan” and “john tan” are considered the same student.

+When this happens, TutorTrack will display an alert message to alert user that that student has already been added.
 </div>

 **Examples:**
 * `add n/"Rahit s/o Kumar" c/3B s/Math ec/12345678` - Adds a student with s/o in name
 * `add n/"Sarah d/o Ali" c/4A s/Science ec/87654321` - Adds a student with d/o in name
-* `add n/John Tan c/3B s/Math ec/12345678` - Regular name without quotes
+* `add n/"John Tan" c/3B s/Math ec/12345678` - Regular name

 <div markdown="block" class="alert alert-info">:information_source: **Note:**

-* If a name contains `s/o` or `d/o`, wrap the entire name in quotes: `n/"Name s/o Parent"`
-* Quotes are optional for regular names without special characters
+* Quotes are required for all names (regular names and those with special characters)
 * When viewing the archived student list, the `add` command cannot be used.
 An error message will appear instead, reminding users that only the `archive` command can move students to the archived list.

 </div>